devcomp-io/devcomp.io/www/roadmap.md

 Looking for contributors to integrate
 =====================================

+If you are interested in contributing in any way, announce your intent in a weekly meeting so we can discuss.
+Christoph can mock out a service as a starting point and discuss further details during the meetings.
+This will teach everyone how to build services of all kinds.

   * https://github.com/kentonv/sandstorm
     #### TODO
       * Create a service that can be deployed with pio.